mikeysklar/grippy/README.md

   - Acts as a USB HID keyboard when connected to a host.
   - Can be used for quick text entry or macro-style workflows.

-- **Ultracompact, slim form factor**
-  - Small footprint
-  - Stacked SMD construction to keep the profile low
-  - Minimal weight

 - **Open hardware / hackable**
-  - KiCad PCB project and STEP files.
+  - KiCad and STEP files
-  - FreeCAD case modeling.
-  - 3D-printable shell, buttons, and cap (`.3mf` files).
+  - FreeCAD and 3mF files
-  - CircuitPython 10.x source, chord config, and main app code.
+  - CircuitPython 10.x chord config, main app

 ![3D Board](images/kicad-raytrace.jpg)